 For the next three decades Bullitt was a tireless advocate for the desegregation of Seattle public schools.
 In the early 1960s she started a successful voluntary racial transfer program between Lowell and Madrona elementary schools and coordinated volunteer instructional programs to preserve racial diversity in local schools.
 In 1968, she brought together several different organizations to form the Coalition for Quality Integrated Education (CQIE), a citizens group that advocated for desegregation throughout the 1970s.
 During this time Bullitt ran a racially integrated summer day camp, and co-founded Sound Savings and Loan, a credit union designed to empower women to obtain credit in their own names.

 Over the years Bullittt has been active in a number of historic preservation projects including efforts to restore Pioneer Square and to preserve Seattle's martime heritage.
 She is also a longtime advocate for peace and citizen diplomacy.
 She demonstrated against the Vietnam War and helped organize the "Target Seattle" antinuclear protests in the 1980s.
 She has traveled the globe from Central America to the former Soviet Union on peace missions and is currently establishing a Citizen Diplomacy archive which will preserve the records of those peace missions.

 Kay Bullitt is the recipient of numerous honors and awards for her civic activism including the Jefferson Award for Public Service, the YMCA Milnor Roberts Award for World Peace Through International Understanding, the Ralph Bunche Award from the Peace Law Section of the Seattle Bar Association, and the United Nations Human Rights Award.

-Kay Bullitt discussed her involvment in struggles for school desegration, peace, and more in a videotaped interview with James Gregory and Lisa Fiedler on November 11, 2008.
-To the right are video excerpts of the interview.
+Kay Bullitt discussed her involvment in struggles for school desegration, peace, and more in a videotaped interview with James Gregory and Lisa Fiedler on November 11, 2008. .